Ministry Description – Parish Lay Reader

 To be appointed as a Parish Lay Reader, he or she ought to have attended worship and parish activities regularly at St. Stephen’s for at least one year.

 The Parish Lay Reader is appointed in accordance to Canon I-4.
-To be appointed as a Parish Lay Reader, the person must be confirmed and complete the course of study laid out by the Incumbent.
-The Incumbent and the Vestry appoint the Parish Lay Reader annually.
+To be appointed as a Parish Lay Reader, the person must be confirmed and complete the course of study laid out by the Pastor.
+The Pastor and the Vestry appoint the Parish Lay Reader annually.

 If the person has not been confirmed or completed the course of study, he or she may be appointed as a Lay Reader in Training.